HashCash-Consultants/hcnet-core/docs/software/admin.md

 * quorum set
   * public keys of the validators that you manage grouped properly
 * seed defined if validating
-* [Automatic maintenance](#cursors-and-automatic-maintenance) configured properly, especially when HcNet-core is used in conjunction with a downstream system like Horizon.
+* [Automatic maintenance](#cursors-and-automatic-maintenance) configured properly, especially when HcNet-core is used in conjunction with a downstream system like Aurora.

 ### Database and local state